reallyreadit/blog/_posts/2020-12-21-social-media-for-people-who-listen.markdown

 Social media should diversify our perspectives, not bury us in pigeon-holes.

 More broadly, we shouldn't have to worry about this kind of stuff in general.
 Echo-chambers.
 What ads are doing to our brains.
 To subvert something that attacks your decision-making skills is a mindfuck.
-And that's more brain tax.
-Which means less time and focus on the reading, the listening.
+More brain tax.
+That means less time to focus on reading, on listening.

-AT this point, most of the internet just looks like bait to me.
-Which makes sense, because it's almost entirely free.

-But I'm sick of paying with my brain.
-And you should be sick of it too.

 One of my favorite things about Readup is that I can see other people reading things that I have recommended.
 It's a subtle joy, but also quite profound.